 Article

-Four Types of Worker Classifications
+Types of Worker Classifications

-The key to common-law rules is control.
+• Common-Law Employees: The key to common-law rules is control.
 If the organization can control what will be done (the results of the work) and how it will be done (the method by which the work is performed), then the person performing the services is the organization’s employee.
+It doesn’t matter under common-law rules what your title is or how your workers are classified.
+Managers, support staff, and supervisory personnel are all employees, while partners are not.

-Common-law employees are not the only type of employees.
+• Statutory Employees: Common-law employees are not the only type of employees.
 Independent contractors can still be considered employees by statute if they fall under any of the following four categories:

-• A driver who distributes beverages (other than milk) or food (meat, vegetable, fruit or bakery products), or who delivers dry cleaning if the driver is the organization’s agent or paid on commission.
+• A driver who distributes beverages (other than milk) or food (meat, vegetable, fruit, or bakery products), or who delivers dry cleaning if the driver is the organization’s agent or paid on commission.

 • A full-time life insurance sales agent who sells primarily for one life insurance company.